NotRequiem/screenshare-tool/Screenshare Tool/README.md

 > 3. main.cpp:
 - Entrypoint of the program.
 This source file runs every check.

-> 4. hint.cpp:
-- Hint file to help the Visual Studio IDE interpret Visual C++ identifiers for the Prefetch parser.

-> 5. Files with the name "Screenshare Tool":
+> 4. Files with the name "Screenshare Tool":
 - Used to build the project in your computer with Visual Studio.